 The Heart of Consumer Rights

-There are of course fundamental ideas that govern what we now know as consumer rights.
+There are the fundamental ideas that govern what we know as consumer rights.
 Before we discuss those, it’s important to note what the legislation specifically concerns, these being:

 - Digital Content

 The main legislative documents that cover consumer rights are; Consumer Rights Act 2015, Consumer Contracts Regulations (2014) and the Data Protection Act (GDPR) (2018), or for goods and services acquired before 1st October 2015, The Sale of Goods Act (1979) and Supply of Good and Services Act (1982).

 Of these, the Consumer Rights Act of 2015 is the most widely governing piece of legislation.